tommykw/MaterialDesign/README.md

 # AndroidDesignSupportLibrarySample
-try to use Android Design Support Library
+Attempt to use Android Design Support Library